Water borehole frequently asked questions

 Some contractors create their own screens by drilling holes or angle-grinding slots in the screen material.
 It saves on cost, but this is false economy, and is likely to create future problems.
-For this reason we use proprietary screens that are factory prepared and which are scientifically designed to minimise entrance velocities whilst giving the maximum open area.
+For this reason the Morgan’s team use proprietary screens that are factory prepared and which are scientifically designed to minimise entrance velocities whilst giving the maximum open area.

-Where sediment builds up, we are normally able to clear it by using our ‘air lift’ system.
+Where sediment builds up, the company is normally able to clear it by using its air lift system.

-With a WB+AD Morgan borehole, you can be sure that we always aim to use good design, materials with construction methods that will engineer-out problems.
+With a WB+AD Morgan borehole, you can be sure you have the best design and materials and that construction methods will engineer-out problems.

-We have no views or theories on how dowsing works.
-But a scientific approach to finding water is essential, and a hydrogeological survey is an essential first step.
+WB+AD Morgan takes a scientific approach to finding water; a hydrogeological survey is the essential first step.

-For information about a independent hydrogeological survey (a prognosis) – please click here.
+For information about an independent hydrogeological survey (a prognosis) – please click here.

 There is always an element of risk that there is no water to be found, and this needs to be understood and managed.

-Water must be ‘potable’— which is to say of safe, drinkable quality.
+Water must be potable i.e., of safe, drinkable quality.

 Any supply that is used for human and animal consumption will be analysed for water quality prior to being put into service.

-Irrespective of the water analysis, WB+AD Morgan will always install a pre-filter and a UV system to sterilise the water.
+Irrespective of the water analysis results, WB+AD Morgan always installs a pre-filter and a UV system to sterilise the water.

-Should the supply require further treatment, WB+AD Morgan have the capacity to source and install.
+Should the supply require further treatment, WB+AD Morgan has the capacity to source and install.

 If the water is turbid—muddy or cloudy with suspended particles—in-line filters will remove the problem to provide you with good clear water.

-We run pipework to your building exactly as a rising mains supply would be connected, so in general your water is a ‘fit and forget’ installation.
+WB+AD Morgan runs pipework to your building exactly as a rising mains supply would be connected, so in general your water is a fit and forget installation.